vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 > The more I use #cpp packs and fold expressions, the more I wish they were available at run-time.
 They are a very elegant and convenient way of expressing some operations. ([\@seanbax](https://twitter.com/seanbax) had the right idea!)

-The discussion I was trying to spark was on whether we could get a syntax similar to fold expressions that also worked at run-time, because I believe it is a valuable addition to the language to improve readability, conciseness, and safety all at the same time.
+The discussion I was trying to spark was on whether or not C++ could get a syntax similar to fold expressions that also worked at run-time, because I believe it is a valuable addition to the language to improve readability, conciseness, and safety all at once.

-I tagged [Sean Baxter](https://twitter.com/seanbax) in the original tweet, who is working on an amazing language called [Circle](https://www.circle-lang.org/).
-In a nutshell, it's an extension of C++ adding a new metaprogramming paradigm and many new features to improve productivity.
+I tagged [Sean Baxter](https://twitter.com/seanbax) in the original tweet, who created an amazing language called [Circle](https://www.circle-lang.org/).
+In a nutshell, it's an extension of C++ adding a new powerful metaprogramming paradigm and many new features to improve productivity.
 Definitely worth a look into.

-Anyway, Circle supports [*"list comprehensions, slices, ranges, for-expressions, functional folds and expansion expressions"*](https://github.com/seanbaxter/circle/blob/master/comprehension/comprehension.md), even at run-time.
-In fact, you are able to write `stitchImages` in Circle with run-time data in a way that's very close to the variadic template version:
+Circle supports [*"list comprehensions, slices, ranges, for-expressions, functional folds and expansion expressions"*](https://github.com/seanbaxter/circle/blob/master/comprehension/comprehension.md), even at run-time.
+In fact, you are able to write `stitchImages` in Circle (using run-time data) in a way that's very close to the variadic template version:

 ```cpp
 TextureAtlas stitchImages(const std::vector<Image>& images)